 Police officers have access to the DMV database and the ability to look up the address of a vehicle’s owner from their license plate.
 They may even be able to get access to their phone number and give them a call.

-If they investigate a hit and run and visit the vehicle owner’s house, they may find the car parked out front with collision damage that fits your story.
+If they investigate a hit and run and visit the vehicle owner’s vehicle owner’s house, they may find the car parked out front with collision damage that fits your story.
 This example is why it’s always important to take photos or take note of their license plate if possible, even if you cannot get the driver’s license number or the driver’s information.

 Law enforcement involvement will not always solve your problem, though, especially if you couldn’t get a clear look at the vehicle or the license plate.
 As a result, you will likely be forced to take other steps to ensure that the driver at fault is brought forward to be held responsible for the accident.